 - Freshly ground black pepper

-Season both sides of the steak with GirlCarnivore Ooomami, then place the steak on the cooler side of the grill.
+- Season both sides of the steak with GirlCarnivore Ooomami, then place the steak on the cooler side of the grill grates.

-Cook the steaks over indirect heat for about 45 minutes or until the steak reaches 120-F.
+- Cook the thick steaks over indirect heat for about 45 minutes or until the internal temperature of the steak reaches 120 degrees F, or about 10 degrees below your personal desired doneness.

-Top the steak with butter and rest it tented with foil for about 5-10 minutes.
+- Top with butter and let steak rest, tented with aluminum foil, for about 5-10 minutes.

-Slice the steak from the bone, then cut it into strips against the grain.
+- Slice the entire steak from the bone, then cut it into strips against the grain.
 You’ll need a cutting board for this.

 - Getting the right kind of fire for grilling a tomahawk is essential, so don’t rush it!
 You need hot coals, not a raging inferno.
 Resist the temptation to load on more wood while cooking it, or the new smoke will overwhelm the meat’s flavor.

-- Letting the steak sit out for a bit to warm up will help it cook more evenly.
+- Letting the steak sit out until it reaches room temperature will help it cook more evenly.

 - Do you know why steakhouse steaks are so damn good?
 Butter.
-Yup, every steak is topped with butter before serving.
-The butter adds richness, salt, flavor, and pools at the bottom to create an amazing sauce.
+Yup, every steak is topped with compound butter before serving.
+The butter adds a rich flavor, fresh herbs and garlic, and pools at the bottom to create an amazing sauce.

-- Use a good instant-read meat thermometer to make sure you don’t overcook your steak.
+- For best results, use a good instant-read meat thermometer to make sure you don’t overcook your steak.

 - Let the steaks rest!
-Resting time is important so that the juices don’t come out of your perfect grilled tomahawk steak.
+Resting time is important so the juices don’t come out of your perfect tomahawk steak!

 Who says you need anything with it?
 I love going GirlCarnivore on this cut of beef and filling up on rich, fatty, and oh-so-good steak.
-If you must have something else with it, try a pan of Brussels sprouts, mac and cheese, or potato salad.
+If you must have something else with it, try a pan of smoked Brussels sprouts, smoked mac and cheese, or smoked potato salad.
+We also love it with smoked cabbage, keto creamed spinach, or topped with smoked crab imperial.

 MORE GRILLED STEAK RECIPES